 - Holding Company Business

 - Distribution and Service Centre Business

 Why has the UAE introduced Economic Substance Regulations?

-The UAE introduced Economic Substance Regulations to honour the UAE’s commitment as a member of the OECD Inclusive Framework on BEPS.
+The UAE introduced Economic Substance Rules in UAE to honour the UAE’s commitment as a member of the OECD Inclusive Framework on BEPS.
 Furthermore, it was in response to a review of the UAE tax framework by the EU.
 As a result, UAE was a part of the EU’s list of non-cooperative jurisdictions for tax purposes (EU Blacklist).
 The issuance on the 30th of April 2019 of the Economic Material Regulations (the Regulations) and the subsequent publication of the guideline on the 11th of September 2019 mandated that the UAE be excluded from the EU Blacklist by 10 October 2019.
 The purpose of the Regulations is to ensure that UAE entities that undertake certain activities (see question 4) are not used to artificially attract profits that are not commensurate with the economic activity undertaken in the UAE.